Aug

 2. Another ingredient on the label is often Sodium lauryl sulfate: this chemical is used to improve the texture of the toothpaste and make it foam up when you brush your teeth.
 The side effects are irritation of the mucous membranes, may cause canker sores, redness and irritation of the skin around the mouth.
 It is interesting to note that it also causes fish to die when the wastewater enters the ocean or water streams.

-3. This substance has antibacterial and antifungal properties and as such lends itself to prolong the shelf life of body care products (see this review).
-Manufacturers frequently use triclosan in deodorants, toothpaste and mouthwashes.
-The FDA did safety checks on triclosan because it is an endocrine disruptor in animals and in humans.
-It also can cause hay fever, antibiotic resistance and can combine with chlorine from chlorinated water.
-This causes release of chloroform, which is a known cancer causing substance.
+3. Triclosan: This substance has antibacterial and antifungal properties and as such lends itself to prolong the shelf life of bodycare products (see this review).
+It is frequently used in deodorants,toothpaste and mouth washes.
+It is being investigated for safety by the FDA because it is an endocrine disruptor in animals and in humans, can cause hay fever, antibiotic resistance and can combine with chlorine from chlorinated water to cause release of chloroform, which is a known cancer causing substance.
 Many manufacturers have voluntarily abandoned the use of it.

 With the baby boomers turning grey as they get older, there is an interest in hair coloring.
 But of course people of any age group may like to change hair color and experiment!
 Study labels of different products.
 You will notice in quite a few of them the familiar parabens as a disinfectant.
 Other toxins are ammonia, benzene, PPD (p-Phenylenediamine), toluene, coal tar.
 You find details of these ingredients and their side effects in this link (note a lot have been shown to be cancer producing).
 The bottom line is: avoid cancer-producing chemicals like the ones just listed.
 Instead buy your permanent herbal hair color in the health food store or health food section.